New England Aquarium in Boston, MA

 Description

-The Aquarium also offers a wide range of exhibits, including the largest shark and ray touch tank on the East Coast and the Giant Ocean Tank, a four-story coral reef home to Myrtle the green sea turtle and hundreds of other Caribbean animals.
+The aquarium also offers a wide range of exhibits, including the largest shark and ray touch tank on the East Coast and the Giant Ocean Tank, a four-story coral reef home to Myrtle the green sea turtle and hundreds of other Caribbean animals.

 Meet the Animals

-There are thousands of aquatic animals to visit at the Aquarium.
+There are thousands of aquatic animals to visit at the aquarium.
 From the fearsome lionfish to the delicate leafy seadragon, lumbering green sea turtle, and spry California sea lions in action, visit all of the animals that await you at the New England Aquarium!

 Explore the Exhibits